SKCro/WebTV-HD/README.md

 - Recreate more service pages like login, mail, settings, etc. Currently on hold because style updates are more important for right now.
 - ~~Add functionality with JavaScript.~~ Done.
 - Fix the dang selection box scrolling bug.
-- Make Dialing.html actually work better by making it show a splash at 100% progress, along with redirecting to Home.html.
+- ~~Make Dialing.html actually work better by making it show a splash at 100% progress, along with redirecting to Home.html.~~ Done by nitrate92.
 - ~~Flesh out Home.html.~~ Done.

 ## Why are Tizen-related files in the repo?